The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Beyond Algebraic Geometry

-This principle of algebraic geometry being more susceptible to AI than number theory could be approximately understood.
-At the most basic level, every computation in algebraic geometry, be it a spectral sequence or a Gr\"obner basis, reduces to finding kernels and cokernels of sets of matrices (over $\IZ$ or even over $\IC$), albeit of quickly forbidding dimensions \footnote{ The recent work \cite{stringdata3} shows that one needs to be careful even within algebraic geometry, as bundle-cohomology appears to be harder to learn than ordinary cohomology and topological invariants. }.
-Matrix/tensor manipulation is exactly the heart of any machine-learning -- after all, this why the {\sf Python} package is called {\sf TensorFLow} -- and what AI is good at.
+This principle of algebraic geometry being more susceptible to ML than number theory could be approximately understood.
+At the most basic level, every computation in algebraic geometry, be it a spectral sequence or a Gr\"obner basis, reduces to finding kernels and cokernels of sets of matrices (over $\IZ$ or even over $\IC$), albeit of quickly forbidding dimensions.
+Matrix/tensor manipulation is exactly the heart of any machine-learning -- after all, this why the {\sf Python} package is called {\sf TensorFLow} -- and what ML is good at.
 Number theory, on the other hand, ultimately involves patterns of prime numbers which, as is well known, remain elusive.
+Nevertheless, a natural question comes to mind as to \begin{quote} How well do different branches of mathematics respond to ML? \end{quote} Is the intuitive hierarchy of difficulty, from numerical analysis to Diophantine problems, wherein the former has an abundance of methods, while the latter is provably undecidable by Matiyasevich (Hilbert 10-th), somewhat in line with the performance of ML algorithms?
+This question is one of the author's current programmes and we shall report some preliminary results here.